ducksouplab/ducksoup/README.md

 Several test front-ends are available:

-- static/test_embed showcases how to embed DuckSoup in a iframe
+- static/test_embed showcases how to embed DuckSoup in a iframe and receive messages from it
 - static/test_standalone is a sample project not relying on static/embed

 Once the app is running, you may try it with: